 - The overall balance of risks to economic growth in the UK is probably neutral. - The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are broadly dependent on how strong GDP growth turns out, how slowly inflation pressures subside, and how quickly the Brexit negotiations move forward positively.

-5. Treasury Management Strategy Statement and Annual Investment Strategy Update
+4. Annual Investment Strategy Update

 The Treasury Management Strategy (TMS) for 2018/19, which includes the Annual Investment Strategy, was approved by the Council on 28 February 2018.
-The underlying TMS requires revision in light of Council's decision on 18 July to increase the capital financing requirement to facilitate investment in Canal Quarter.
-This change is set out in Annex A as appended.
+It sets out the Council's investment priorities as being: